fivetran/dbt_apple_search_ads_source/models/docs.md

 {% enddocs %}

 {% docs tap_total_downloads %}
 The sum of `tap_new_downloads` and `tap_redownloads`.
-FThis field was introduced in [February 2025](https://fivetran.com/docs/changelog/2025/february-2025#applesearchads) as part of the Apple Search Ads v5 API release.
+This field was introduced in [February 2025](https://fivetran.com/docs/changelog/2025/february-2025#applesearchads) as part of the Apple Search Ads v5 API release.
 It has replaced the `total_downloads` field.
 {% enddocs %}